Search Results

 Family Support What is Family Support?
 Our Grow Well family support services offer 1:1 or group support to help you organise your thoughts, make plans and take action to improve life for you and your child.
 Request Help or Refer Who is it for?
 For families with children under 5yrs old.
 Enabling you to access a range of support in the community: Every family faces challenges from time to time.
 We're here to help you every step of the way!
 Some examples might include: child development parenting support sleep feeding parent/infant relationships making friends overcoming low mood How is it delivered?
 You will be signposted to our service or request help yourself One of our team will contact you for an initial assessment You decide on some goals that you'd like to achieve We'll help you achieve these through group sessions, phone check-ins and helping you to access community services (home visits available where appropriate) When you feel as though you've achieved your goals we'll review your progress with you Request Help or Refer

-- Fundraising Role | LPCC
+- SEND Community Services | LPCC

 - Now Recruiting - template page | LPCC